Howletts Wild Animal Park and The Aspinall Foundation

-One of the other animals I enjoyed photographing was the Javan Langur Monkeys.
-Some of the problems they face in Asia are habitat destruction, hunting and young monkeys being taken away from their mums for the illegal pet trade, it is some of the reasons why they are an endangered species and need our help in the wild.
+They also have Javan Langur Monkeys.
+Some of the problems these species face in Asia are habitat destruction, hunting and young monkeys being taken away from their mums for the illegal pet trade, it is some of the reasons why they are an endangered species and need our help in the wild.
 One of Howletts conservation projects is the Javan Primate Project outside Malang in Indonesia, they rescue langur monkeys from the illegal pet trade and reintroduce them back into the wild and protected areas.

 Normal entry price is £22.95.
 If you book online you save 20% For visitors travelling by public transport Howletts is a 90 minute train journey from London Victoria to Bekesbourne station.
 From Bekesbourne there is a mini bus service.

 Recent PostsVenice a magical city and flooding has finally stopped!!
 Barbary Lion Extinct and last seen in 1922 The oldest bridge in Florence and mini prints for your home Zoos in England might not survive this year's pandemic and face closure Positive Photography Gifts and Quotes Only 80 - 100 Amur Leopards left in the wild!!
 Wild Flowers and why they need our help to survive Japan's National Flower and Cherry Blossom Trees Chester Zoo and their never forget campaign for elephants How to support small businesses during coronavirus